s-rose1/Uber-Data-Analysis/README.md

 ## **Code Structure**
 **Data Preparation:**
 The initial project steps involved understanding the data and cleaning it.
-Duplicates were removed, missing and inconsistent values were addressed, and colunns were renamed for clarity.
+Duplicates were removed, missing and inconsistent values were addressed, and columns were renamed for clarity.

 **Data Transformation and Feature Engineering:**
 The dataset's datetime columns were converted to proper datetime format.
 Various features were engineered to allow for more efficient data analysis and visualization; these include Time Duration (mins), Month, Day, Hour.